MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

   * Enabled support for HDCP on DisplayPort output connector
   * System UI changes to settings for usability optimization (refer to [User and Admin Guides](https://www.microsoft.com/surface/support/surface-hub) for additional details)
   * Bug fixes and performance optimizations to speed up the Azure Active Directory sign-in flow
-  * Significantly improved time needed to reset and restore Surface Hub
+  * Reduced time needed to reset and restore a Surface Hub
   * Windows Defender UI has been added within settings
   * Improved UX touch to start
   * Enabled support for greater than 1080p wireless projection via Miracast, on supported devices